zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  When we are not able to get the dir to add servlet for service _key-value_.
+  When we are not able to get the directory to add servlet for service _key-value_.

   **Action:**

-  Check if your dir is exists and is valid.
+  Check if your directory is exists and is valid.